matsest/mount-idun/README.md

 > Mount home and work directories from the samba share at [Idun HPC cluster](https://www.hpc.ntnu.no/display/hpc/Idun+Cluster) at NTNU.

-This script mounts the home and work directories from Idun to your Linux computer, to allow for downloading and uploading your files (as an alternative to scp/sftp).
+This script mounts the home and work directories from Idun to your Linux computer, to allow for downloading and uploading your files through CIFS (as an alternative to scp/sftp).
 The shares are by default mounted with read/write-permissions given to the default (non-root) user (uid `1000`), which allows for browsing the directories in your graphical file browser.

 ### Configuration variables